- The ST segment is the flat, isoelectric section of the ECG between the end of the S wave (the J point) and the beginning of the T wave.

 Ventricular pacing (with a pacing wire in the right ventricle) causes ST segment abnormalities identical to that seen in LBBB.
 There is appropriate discordance, with the ST segment and T wave directed opposite to the main vector of the QRS complex.

-Raised ICP (e.g. due to intracranial haemorrhage, traumatic brain injury) may cause ST elevation or depression that simulates myocardial ischaemia or pericarditis.
+Raised Intracranial Pressure (ICP) (e.g. due to intracranial haemorrhage, traumatic brain injury) may cause ST elevation or depression that simulates myocardial ischaemia or pericarditis.
 More commonly, raised ICP is associated with widespread, deep T-wave inversions (“cerebral T waves”).

 - Widespread ST elevation with concave (pericarditis-like) morphology in a patient with severe traumatic brain injury.